bear/kenkou-deprecated/README.md

 ======
 健康 - kenkou - health

-A python based tool to check that an http resource is alive.
+A python based tool to check that a given resource is alive and valid.

+It can check on URLs, Certificates and also DNS entries.

 All redirects are followed and once the final URL is discovered it is tested for a 2XX result.
 If 2XX is returned it is also scanned for mixed-content items.

+Currently it assumes port 443 for TLS and also that the given domain resolves to an IP address.

 Designed to be run from a cronjob as often as you want to check the sites.